-About Dunn Town City Government
+About Dunn Town

 Dunn Town is a city in County, Wisconsin.
-Use the official town and county resources on this page to reach the clerk, court, assessment, public-records, and Freedom of Information request pages serving residents and researchers.
+Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Dunn Town's economy is rooted in its agricultural heritage, with dairy farming, crop production, and food processing serving as the backbone of the local workforce.
 Major employers in the area include Dunn Creamery, one of the largest cheese producers in the state, as well as Yahara Hills Farms, a 5,000-acre operation specializing in organic produce.
 The city is also home to a thriving small business community, with numerous locally-owned shops, restaurants, and service providers contributing to the vibrant downtown district.
-In recent years, Dunn Town has seen a rise in tourism, leveraging its picturesque countryside and quaint historic charm to attract visitors from across Wisconsin and beyond.
+In recent years, Dunn Town has seen a rise in tourism, using its picturesque countryside and quaint historic charm to attract visitors from across Wisconsin and beyond.

 Jail & Inmate Records